mac-65/Solaris_8_x86_VM/README.md

 Those Sun systems were my first real taste of Unix and 32-bit computing.
-I remember that a [SPARCstation IPX](https://en.wikipedia.org/wiki/SPARCstation_IPX) was not fast enough to decode mp3 files and 1152x900 8-bit color was state-of-the-art graphics (yes there were 24-bit cards available, but they were expensive and very slow and not all of the software supported the 24 bit visuals).
+I remember that a [SPARCstation IPX](https://en.wikipedia.org/wiki/SPARCstation_IPX) was not fast enough to decode mp3 files and 1152x900 8-bit color was state-of-the-art graphics (yes there were 24-bit cards available, e.g. <code>cgtwelve</code>, but they were expensive and very slow and not all of the software supported the 24 bit visuals).<br>
+There's some interesting reading about framebuffers [here](http://www.sunhelp.org/faq/FrameBuffer.html).

 Once in a while, I need to do something in this olde OS, and